joshbeard/joshbeard.me-website/site/index.md

 ### Framework

 This is a [Jekyll](https://jekyllrb.com/) site with a completely custom theme and layout.
-The site was originally a single landing page, but I've expanded it.
 Being Jekyll, it's completely static.
-It doesn't use JavaScript, cookies, analytics, or anything like that.
-It's a simple static website.
 See my [Smol Stack](/posts/2022/03/28/smol-stack.html) post for information about alternatives to HTTP/WWW for this site.

+The site should be mobile friendly.

+#### JavaScript and Cookies

+A "light" (colors) CSS theme for my site can be toggled using the icon in the top right of the page.
+A cookie is used called `theme` to remember the style between pages.
+No cookie is created until the theme is toggled.
+JavaScript is used to toggle the CSS and to set the cookie, which expires after the browser session.

+The site does not require JavaScript or Cookies.

+#### Fonts

 I use [FontAwesome](https://fontawesome.com/) for the icons on the landing page and a couple of fonts from Google Web Fonts.
 All assets are hosted locally.

-The site should be mobile friendly.

 ```ascii-art
       _ _